-Further, the country has been attracting talent and capital from this type of sector for years With which networking is quite assured and being between Spain and France makes it a place of passage for all these travelers.
-In general, a fairly acceptable environment is developing so that, in the event that e-residency is finally legally implemented, it has a social base to lean on to attract digital nomads.
+Further, the country has been attracting talent and capital from this type of sector for years with which networking is quite assured and being halfway between Spain and France makes it a place of passage for all these travelers.
+In general, a fairly acceptable environment is being developed so that, in the event that digital residence is finally legally implemented, it has a social base to support itself to attract digital nomads.

 Open up to new technologies, especially financial